Heart Valve Problems

 Valve repair (for regurgitation) – In this procedure, the surgeon opens the heart and repairs the valve leaflets so that they close more effectively.

-Valve replacement – Defective heart valves can be replaced with a mechanical heart valve made of plastic or Dacron, or a biological valve made of tissue taken from a pig, cow or deceased human donor.
+Valve replacement using traditional surgery – Defective heart valves can be replaced with a mechanical heart valve made of plastic or Dacron, or a biological valve made of tissue taken from a pig, cow or deceased human donor.
 After surgery, patients with mechanical valves must take anticoagulant medications to prevent blood clots.